Upper School History

 Open to: Grade 9

 This course introduces students to the modern political and cultural history of countries grappling with the legacy of imperialism in Asia and Africa.
-Using primary and secondary sources, students examine topics such as Belgian imperialism in the Congo and its aftermath, Japanese occupation campaigns of World War II, South Africa’s struggle against apartheid, and the Middle East since the Sykes-Picot Agreement.
+Using primary and secondary sources, students examine topics such as Belgian imperialism in the Congo and its aftermath, the rise and fall of the Japanese Empire, South Africa’s struggle against apartheid and the colonial experience on the Indian subcontinent.
 The core purpose of the course is to examine how specific states grappled with decolonization and sought to build new political and economic systems amid competing ideological viewpoints.
 Day to day, the class consists of Socratic discussions revolving around artwork, music, and films to provide insight into the experiences of individuals, ordinary and extraordinary.
-This course provides a strong foundation for thesis-driven writing, active reading methodology, persuasive presentation and communication skills, and research tools that students will utilize over the next three years and into college.
+This course provides a strong foundation for thesis-driven writing, and active reading methodology to build critical thinking skills.
+Students will have a chance to practice and refine persuasive communication methods like analytical writing and presentations using a variety of platforms.
+The year will finish with an extensive project to begin developing introductory research skills.

 Open to: Grade 10